ApeWorX/silverback/docs/userguides/development.md

 The client will send tasks to the 2 worker subprocesses, and all task queue and results data will be go through Redis.

-## Testing your Application
+## Testing your Bot

 TODO: Add backtesting mode w/ `silverback test`

-## Deploying your Application
+## Deploying your Bot

-Check out the [Platform Deployment Userguide](./platform.html) for more information on how to deploy your application to the [Silverback Platform](https://silverback.apeworx.io).
+Check out the [Platform Deployment Userguide](./platform.html) for more information on how to deploy your bot to the [Silverback Platform](https://silverback.apeworx.io).